 In both small and large groups, children are encouraged to extend their vocabulary and fluency by talking, listening and by hearing and responding to stories, songs and rhymes.

-Through imaginative play, role-play and a language-rich environment, children will be encouraged to talk about what is happening in order to learn to express themselves effectively and become comfortable using a rich range of vocabulary.
+Through imaginative play, role-play and а language-rich children environment, will be encouraged to talk about what is happening in order to learn to express themselves effectively and become comfortable using a rich range of vocabulary.